 The DTP is used to simulate real-world conditions.
 By doing so, organizations can gain insights into how the physical counterpart will perform without spending money creating the actual product.

-DTPs can be used to assess everything from components and systems to entire buildings (using BIM!) and infrastructure projects.
+DTPs can be used to assess everything from components and systems to entire buildings (using everything from BIM from sketch to digital twin BIM!) and infrastructure projects.

 - Allows you to test different scenarios before committing to a physical product